Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Psychiatrists

 Psychiatrists are physicians who specialize in mental disorders such as depression, anxiety, substance-use disorder or dementia.
-If deemed appropriate for you, a psychiatrist will conduct an evaluation and work with you and your hospitalist to provide the appropriate treatment.
+If you see a psychiatrist, they will work with you and your hospitalist to provide the appropriate treatment.

 Palliative care physicians

 Palliative care physicians help patients enhance their quality of life during the advanced stages of serious diseases.
-If you or a loved one is staying in our palliative care unit, your palliative care physician will work you and your family, and the rest of your health-care team, to ease your pain and other symptoms and help you prepare for your end of life.
+If you or a loved one is staying in our palliative care unit, your palliative care physician will work you and your family, and the rest of your health-care team.
+They will ease your pain and other symptoms, and help you prepare for your end of life.

 Dr. Russell Goldman, Director of the Inter-Departmental Division of Palliative Care and of the TLCPC